guitrain/terraform-training-intermediate/labs/lab02-modules/exercises/exercise1/README.md

 * VPC Id
 * Puplic IP addresses of instances created

+Declare these outputs in the _outputs.tf_ file provided.

-Verify these outputs correctly show up in the console output of a _terraform apply_
+Verify these outputs correctly show up in the console output of a _terraform apply_.

 ```
 NOTE: Solutions can be found in the 'solutions' directory if help is needed